Oatmeal Pumpkin Dutch Baby Pancake

 - Warm spices, vanilla, maple syrup and butter make it absolutely delicious

-- Pumpkin Puree - the canned stuff always, but use homemade if you have it.
+Pumpkin Puree - I use the canned stuff always, but use homemade if you have it.
+Make sure it's pure pumpkin, not pumpkin pie filling.

-- Place butter inside a 9-inch cast iron skillet or round oven safe dish (avoid glass as it can shatter), then place it in the oven on the center rack and turn it to 450 degrees F.
+- Place butter inside a 9-inch cast iron skillet or round oven safe dish (avoid glass as it can shatter), then place it in the oven on the center rack and turn it to 450°F.

 - Mix together the eggs, pumpkin puree, milk, vanilla, maple syrup, oat flour, cinnamon, ginger, cloves and salt.
 I like to do this in a blender or in a bowl with an immersion blender, but you can also use a whisk.
 Just make sure there are no lumps remaining.